The Project Discovery Phase: All Details Explained

 What happens after the discovery phase?
 There are several options.
 But usually, the next step after discovery is project execution.
 The teams are assigned and get down to work (be it creating designs or developing the solution according to the chosen development model and plan).

 What's for Upsilon, you can count on us not only for discovery.
 We've been providing MVP development services for early-stage startups for years and can assist you in shaping a quality MVP within three months.
-And if you're already past the MVP stage, we also have team augmentation services for growth-stage business to assist you in taking your product to the next level.
+And if you're already past the MVP stage, we also provide team augmentation for growth-stage business to assist you in taking your product to the next level.
 So feel free to contact us to discuss your project and current needs!

 FAQ